City Vision University: Financial Aid, Federal Loans & Grants

 Veteran's Educational Benefits - The degree program is approved for educational assistance benefits for qualified veterans and their dependents under programs administered by the United States Department of Veterans Affairs (VA).
+City Vision University is also a certified Yellow Ribbon provider as of June 2016, which means that the VA will match our 25% veteran's discount dollar-for-dollar.
 For application and enrollment procedures, call toll free at 1-888-GIBILL1 or visit the VA educational web site.
 Because it is a four-year educational institution, City Vision University does not participate in the V-RAP program for veterans.

 Workforce Investment Act - WIA is the nation’s principal workforce development program providing funds to address the employment and training needs of dislocated workers, low income adults and youth.
 The funding for WIA comes from the Federal Department of Labor.
 WIA provides support to participants to increase their education, training, employment, job retention.
 The ultimate goal is to improve the quality of the workforce, reduce dependency, and enhance the productivity and competitiveness of the nation.
 Contact your local office to apply for WIA educational funding.

 Vocational Rehabilitation - City Vision University is a qualified institution for vocational rehabilitation in many states.
 Our admissions staff can work with your vocational counselor to have City Vision approved as a vendor in your state if we are not yet in their system.
 Contact your local agency for more information.

 AmeriCorps Education Award - AmeriCorps Members who choose to take the education award can see instructions on how to use it to pay for City Vision University classes.

 Tuition Discounts - We also offer various tuition discounts to qualified individuals, including students from AGRM member missions, City Vision internship sites, and students from developing countries.
 See our tuition discounts page for more information.